simran-n17/Automated-FastAPI-Deployment/README.md

 2. Generate a new token and copy it.
 3. Add the token as a secret in your GitHub repository:
    - Go to **Settings** → **Secrets and variables** → **Actions**.
-   - Add a new secret named `DOCKERTOKEN` and paste the token value.
+   - Add a new secret named `DOCKERHUB_TOKEN` and paste the token value.

 ---